Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 ### From Discord Drama to On-Chain Democracy

-Imagine you want to propose that Uniswap should add a new 0.15% fee tier for certain trading pairs.
-You can't just submit a vote and hope for the best since successful DAO governance follows a carefully orchestrated dance designed to prevent chaos, build consensus, and avoid costly mistakes.
+Suppose a proposer aims to add a new 0.15% fee tier for certain trading pairs on Uniswap.
+A vote cannot simply be submitted and left to chance; successful DAO governance follows a carefully orchestrated process designed to prevent chaos, build consensus, and avoid costly mistakes.

 #### Stage 1: The RFC Phase

 Every proposal starts with conversation.
-You post your new fee tier proposal on Uniswap's governance forum, explaining your reasoning: a 0.15% tier could capture trading volume that currently splits between the 0.05% and 0.3% tiers, optimizing liquidity provision for mid-volatility pairs.
-Then you share the link on Uniswap's Discord to give the post more attention.
-Responses will start coming in.
-Some love it ("This could address the liquidity gaps we've been seeing"), others hate it ("We have enough tiers already"), and the technical experts start poking holes in the math.
+The proposer posts a new fee-tier proposal on Uniswap's governance forum, explaining the reasoning: a 0.15% tier could capture trading volume that currently splits between the 0.05% and 0.3% tiers, optimizing liquidity provision for mid-volatility pairs.
+Then the proposer shares the link on Uniswap's Discord to increase visibility.
+Responses start appearing.
+Some participants support it ("This could address the liquidity gaps we've been seeing"), others oppose it ("We have enough tiers already"), and technical reviewers start scrutinizing the math.

 This informal discussion phase, often called a Request for Comment (RFC), serves as a crucial filter.
 Bad ideas get shot down before wasting anyone's time or money.
 Good ideas get refined through community feedback.
-Your simple fee tier addition evolves into a nuanced plan with specific technical parameters, implementation timelines, and analysis of how it might affect existing liquidity across other tiers.
+A simple fee-tier addition evolves into a nuanced plan with specific technical parameters, implementation timelines, and analysis of how it might affect existing liquidity across other tiers.

 #### Stage 2: The Temperature Check and Consensus Check (Snapshot Polling)

-Once your proposal has survived the Discord gauntlet, it's time for preliminary votes.
+Once the proposal has survived the Discord gauntlet, it is time for preliminary votes.
 Uniswap uses a two-phase snapshot process (a temperature check and then consensus check) although a lot of protocols use just one.
 They use a service called Snapshot, which is a gasless, off-chain voting platform that lets the community signal support without spending any money on transaction fees.

-The temperature check serves two purposes: it saves you from the embarrassment (and cost) of submitting a formal proposal that will fail, and it also gives you data to refine your approach.
-Maybe 60% support your new fee tier but want different technical parameters.
+The temperature check serves two purposes: it saves a proposer from the embarrassment (and cost) of submitting a formal proposal that will fail, and it also gives data to refine the approach.
+Maybe 60% support the new fee tier but want different technical parameters.
 Maybe the community loves the concept but wants more analysis of liquidity migration effects first.

-If your temperature check passes the minimum threshold, you move to a consensus check with a refined proposal.
-This second round of Snapshot voting (with short polls and minimum yes-vote thresholds) must also hit specific requirements before you can proceed on-chain.
+If the temperature check passes the minimum threshold, the proposer moves to a consensus check with a refined proposal.
+This second round of Snapshot voting (with short polls and minimum yes-vote thresholds) must also hit specific requirements before proceeding on-chain.

 Snapshot prevents manipulation by taking a "snapshot" of token balances at a specific block number.
-You can't borrow tokens, vote, and return them within a single transaction since your voting power is locked in at the moment the poll begins.
+Voters cannot borrow tokens, vote, and return them within a single transaction since voting power is locked in at the moment the poll begins.

 #### Stage 3: The Formal Proposal (On-Chain Submission)

-Your Consensus Check passed with solid support.
-Time to make it official.
-Submitting an on-chain governance proposal requires skin in the game: you need 1M UNI delegated (currently worth nearly $8M) just to create the proposal, ensuring only serious proposals with significant backing make it this far.
+If the consensus check passes with solid support, it is time to make it official.
+Submitting an on-chain governance proposal requires skin in the game: the proposer must have 1M UNI delegated (currently worth nearly $8M) just to create the proposal, ensuring only serious proposals with significant backing make it this far.

 The proposal isn't just text; it includes the actual smart contract code that will execute if the vote passes.
 The proposal specifies everything: exactly which new fee tier will be added, how the factory contracts will be updated, and what happens during the transition period.
 There's no room for ambiguity since the code is the proposal.

 #### Stage 4: The Voting Period (Democracy in Action)

 For the next 7 days, token holders cast their votes.
-Unlike traditional elections, you can see exactly how everyone votes in real-time.
+Unlike traditional elections, individual vote choices are visible in real time.
 Whale wallets, small holders, and delegates all participate in a transparent process where every vote is recorded on-chain forever.

 But here's where delegation culture becomes crucial: large delegates and the Uniswap Foundation's governance portal heavily influence outcomes.
 Social consensus built through forum discussions and delegate calls often determines the proposal's fate before the on-chain vote even begins.
-Your proposal needs 40 million UNI tokens voting "For" (4% of total supply) to reach quorum and pass.
+The proposal needs 40 million UNI tokens voting "For" (4% of total supply) to reach quorum and pass.

 #### Stage 5: The Execution (Code Becomes Law)

-Your proposal passes with 45 million UNI in favor.
-But there's one final safeguard: the timelock.
+If the proposal passes with 45 million UNI in favor, one final safeguard remains: the timelock.
 Instead of executing immediately, the changes are queued for a minimum of 2 days (and potentially longer for more sensitive changes).
-This gives the community time to react if something went wrong—if someone spotted a critical bug in the implementation code, or the proposal passed through manipulation.
+This gives the community time to react if something went wrong, if someone spotted a critical bug in the implementation code, or the proposal passed through manipulation.

 If no emergency intervention occurs, the smart contracts automatically execute your proposal.
 Uniswap's factory contracts now support your new 0.15% fee tier, and liquidity providers can begin creating pools with this option.
 Your idea becomes reality without any human administrator needing to flip a switch.